Why Engage South Africa?

 This combination of youths’ concern for socio-political issues and feeling of disconnection from the political decision-making bears many risks, particularly in South Africa, where 41% of the population are between the ages of 14 and 35 (UNFPA) and the economic situation is increasingly critical.

-Promoting a strong and meaningful participation of youth in democracy, as well as providing platforms for the youth’s voice to be heard is therefore more important than ever.
+Promoting youth leadership to create a strong and meaningful participation of youth in democracy, as well as providing platforms for the youth’s voice to be heard is therefore more important than ever.

 my.voice is a Leadership and Civic Education programme for youth in South Africa that helps young people discover the knowledge, skills and platforms to participate meaningfully in democracy and find their voice as young leaders.